tonyliang19/Course_notes_2023Spring/cpsc368/write_sql_queries/current_assi4.md

 9. Find the number of brand new users for libraries in each province and territory for 2022.

+        CREATE VIEW oldUsers(id) AS
+        SELECT      u.id
+        FROM        Address a, Borrows br, User u WHERE       a.id = u.id AND br.year < 2022 AND br.userID = u.id

+        SELECT      COUNT(*)
+        FROM        Address a, Borrows br, User u WHERE       a.id = u.id AND
+                    br.borrowYear = 2022 AND
+                    br.userID = u.id AND
+                    u.id NOT IN (oldUsers.id)
+        GROUP BY    a.province

 10. Find the most popular genre for each year.